AnnesFlashBack/Mini-Exercises/MiniEx-06/README.md

 This brings me to my three rules:
 -	There has to be colour.
--	There should be some sort of “downpour” effect.
+-	There should be some sort of “downpour” effect (in my mind, this translates to some sort of circle moving in one direction).
 -	There should be background music.

 Incorporating colour was extremely important, I felt.
 Instead of focusing on the dull grey of sloshy snow or wet asphalt, I wanted to bring colour and vibrancy into the program.
 It would bring some life and joy into what could, otherwise, be considered a rather dull piece.